What is a colonoscopy?

 How do I get ready for a colonoscopy?

 Your healthcare provider will explain the procedure to you.
-Ask him or her any questions you have.
+Ask any questions you have.

 You may be asked to sign a consent form that gives permission for the procedure.
 Read the form carefully and ask questions if anything is not clear.

 Follow any directions you are given for not eating or drinking before the procedure.
 You may be given additional instructions about a special diet to follow for 1 or 2 days before the procedure.
-It is absolutely mandatory to follow your particular instructions carefully. to avoid the procedure being cancelled, and to make sure of a safe, effective test.
+It is absolutely mandatory to follow your particular instructions carefully.
+Or the procedure will be cancelled.
+Doing so also makes sure it is a safe and effective test.

 Tell your provider if you are sensitive to or allergic to any medicines, latex, tape, or anesthesia medicines (local and general).